 The following file mode is related to mirroring skip mode:

-With the FairCom DB Server or Single User mode, it is possible to disable mirroring at an individual file level using the ctMIRROR_SKP file mode.
+With the FairCom Server or Single User mode, it is possible to disable mirroring at an individual file level using the ctMIRROR_SKP file mode.
 See Data Integrity for details.

 The following file mode is related to resources:

 Resources are special variable-length records used to store information in a data file that are not in the same format as the regular data records.
 Normally they are enabled, but under certain circumstances, you may want to disable them.
 See Resources for further details.